-Atypical moles are skin growths.
+Atypical moles (dysplastic nevi) are skin growths.
 They are benign (not cancerous).
 However, they look like a type of skin cancer called melanoma.
 Atypical moles are usually bigger than 6 mm wide (about the size of a pencil eraser).
-They have an irregular shape and borders that are not well defined and that can fade into the skin.
+They have an irregular shape and borders that are not well-defined and can fade into the skin.
 Atypical moles can be more than 2 colors.
 These colors are often different shades of brown.